mosesmukabi/mosesmukabi/README.md

 - 👋 Hi, I’m @mosesmukabi
-- 👀 I’m interested in ... learning python programming lagguage
+- 👀 I’m a software engineer
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently working on project to improve my skills
-- 💞️ I’m looking to collaborate on ... coding python
+- 💞️ Available for any challange
 - 📫 How to reach me ... mosesmukabi9@gmail.com